-Palmar erythema is redness on the palms that can also be a sign of an underlying condition.
+Palmar erythema is redness on the palms that can also indicate an underlying condition.

 Anyone with unexplained redness on the palms should contact their doctor for diagnosis and treatment to avoid complications.

-Accurate diagnosis of the underlying cause of palmar erythema is crucial, but may take some time.
+An accurate diagnosis of the underlying cause of palmar erythema is crucial but may take some time.

 Treating the underlying cause of palmar erythema will often reduce symptoms.

 In cases where palmar erythema has no underlying cause, symptoms can be persistent but harmless.